First Singapore baby in nutritional cohort study could help in the war on diabetes and obesity

 Associate Professor Chong Yap Seng, Principal Investigator of the study in Singapore and Executive Director at the Singapore Institute for Clinical Sciences (SICS) of the Agency for Science, Research and Technology (A*STAR) said, “Through this novel study, we can glean new insights into the long-term effects of pre-conception nutrition on the health of future offspring.
 This has significant potential to change the way we manage prenatal care and nutrition.
 Greater awareness has the potential to improve public health in the long run.”
 Associate Professor Chong is also a faculty member with the NUS Yong Loo Lin School of Medicine as well as Senior Consultant with the NUH under the National University Health System (NUHS).

 Associate Professor Chan Shiao-Yng, another leading investigator on this study and a Consultant at the Department of Obstetrics and Gynaecology at NUH and Adjunct Investigator at A*STAR’s Singapore Institute for Clinical Sciences (SICS) said, “It is truly an exciting prospect if this innovative supplement taken by women could improve glucose metabolism in pregnancy and lead to the “programming” of better metabolic health in the next generation.
 It could significantly lessen the rising trend of diabetes in our nation.”

 The study has enrolled over 400 women in Singapore and more than 1,000 internationally.
-This study will continue recruiting in NUH in Singapore until the target of 600 women is reached in Singapore.
+This study is continuing to recruit in NUH in Singapore until the target of 600 women is reached in Singapore.
 Interested parties wishing to know more about this study can visit contact the research team at 1800-7-647737 or email firstname.lastname@example.org.

 2 Source; International Diabetes Federation.
 2015.